-Having passed both tests, the young couple stand in the middle of the room, and the central door then opens and the priests enter to conduct them into the great chamber of initiation.
+Having passed both tests, the young couple stand in the middle of the room, priests enter to conduct them into the great chamber of initiation.

 Here, in the last scene, surrounded by the effulgence of the sun, stands Sarastro, Hierophant over the rites.
 About him are assembled his priests, his initiates, his musicians, and trumpeters, and in a solemn ceremony the young prince and princes are united in wisdom forever.